ntmbayfield/g88-lecture-docs/Database/PostgreSQL/indexes&joins.slides.md

 ## Research on your own:

-+ What an index is.
++ What an index is?
-+ When do you use an index.
++ When do you use an index?
-+ What is the syntax for creating an index.
++ What is the syntax for creating an index?

 ---